sandeepmady21/serendipity/README.md

-# serendipity-web: A simple demo of supermemo features.
+# Serendipity-web: A simple supermemo demo

 ### How to run:
     1. Make sure you have ollama installed and running